-50 year mortgages are loans scheduled to be paid off over 50 years.
+Fifty-year mortgages are home loans designed to be paid off over 50 years.
 Because the loan term is so long, monthly payments are very low relative to other loans.
-50 year mortgages are just used as a cash flow tool and are almost never paid off over 50 years.
-Let’s get into detail about how 50 year mortgages work and whether or not they’re right for you.
+Fifty-year mortgages are just used as a cash-flow tool and are almost never paid off over 50 years.
+Let’s get into detail about how 50-year mortgages work and whether or not they’re right for you.

-They are built so that you pay off the loan over 50 years.
-This is relatively long, since most mortgages are 15 or 30 year mortgages.
-Even if you don’t actually keep a 50 year mortgage for 50 years, the loan is designed with a 50 year timeframe in mind.
-It's hard to find home loans that are designed with a 50 year time horizon (or longer).
+Some 50-year mortgages are fixed-rate mortgages.
+They are built so that you pay off the loan with steady payments over 50 years.
+The interest rate never changes.
+This is a relatively long time since most mortgages are 15- or 30-year mortgages.
+Even if you don’t keep a 50-year mortgage for 50 years, the loan is designed with a 50-year timeframe in mind.
+It's hard to find home loans that are designed with a 50-year time horizon (or longer).

-Most people choose a 50 year mortgage for the low monthly payment.
-If you use a 15 or 30 year mortgage, your monthly payment will be higher.
-By stretching out the loan, monthly payments decrease dramatically.
+Most people choose a 50-year mortgage for the low monthly payment.
+If you use a 15- or 30-year mortgage, your monthly payment will be higher.
+By stretching out the loan, monthly payments may decrease dramatically.

 It’s not just the longer time frame that increases interest costs.
-50 year mortgages also come with higher interest rates.
-Expect to pay an extra .25% or more than you would on a 30 year mortgage.
+Fifty-year mortgages also come with higher interest rates.
+Expect to pay an extra 0.25% or more than you would on a 30-year mortgage.

 Paying Down Loans: Amortization

-When we talk about mortgages, such as 30 year mortgages or 50 year mortgages, we’re talking about how long it will take to pay the loan off.
-With each monthly payment, you pay some interest and you repay part of the loan balance.
-With a 50 year mortgage, your final payment in year 50 will completely pay off the loan.
+When we talk about mortgages, such as 30-year mortgages or 50-year mortgages, we’re talking about how long it will take to pay them off.
+With each monthly payment, you pay some interest, and you repay part of the loan balance.
+With a 50-year mortgage, your final payment in year 50 will completely pay off the loan.

 When you change some part of a loan (the interest rate or length of time to repay it, for example), you change how quickly it will amortize.
 By lengthening the time frame, the loan amortizes more slowly.

-A 50 year mortgage might be perfect for you.
+A 50-year mortgage might be perfect for you.
 If you do your homework and work closely with your lender, you may decide that it’s the best option.
-However, you should consider some alternatives and rule them out before moving forward.
+However, you should consider some alternatives before moving forward.

-You should also consider borrowing less and using a shorter term loan.
+You should also consider borrowing less and using a loan with a shorter term.
 If you’re stretching to buy more than you should, it’s easier to get in trouble later.